iqb-berlin/verona-modules-aspect/README.md

 ### Build
 This produces an HTML file in the `dist` folder, named `verona-{module}-aspect-{version}.html`.

->npm run build-editor-prod
+>npm run build-editor

 or

->npm run build-player-prod
+>npm run build-player